sunpy/sunkit-image/docs/how_to_guide/using_new_coalignment_interface.rst

     coaligned_map = coalignment(reference_map, target_map, method="match_template")

-The ``sunkit_image.coalignment_module.interface.coalignment`` function aligns the ``target_map`` to the ``reference_map`` using the specified method (e.g., ``"match_template"``).
+The :func:`sunkit_image.coalignment_module.coalignment` function aligns the ``target_map`` to the ``reference_map`` using the specified method (e.g., ``"match_template"``).

 Registered Methods
 ==================
 Ensure that the coalignment method you intend to use is registered.
-You can add custom methods as described in ``_sunkit-image-how-to-guide-adding-a-new-coalignment-method``.
+You can add custom methods as described in :doc:`adding_a_coalignment_method`.

 Handling NaNs and Infs
 ======================
-The ``sunkit_image.coalignment_module.interface.coalignment`` function includes a warning mechanism to alert users if there are any NaNs, Infs, or other problematic values in the input or template arrays.
+The :func:`sunkit_image.coalignment_module.coalignment` function includes a warning mechanism to alert users if there are any NaNs, Infs, or other problematic values in the input or template arrays.
 Proper handling of these values is expected to be included in the registered methods.

 Further Reading
 ===============
-For more details on how to register new coalignment methods, refer to ``_sunkit-image-how-to-guide-adding-a-new-coalignment-method``.
+For more details on how to register new coalignment methods, refer to :doc:`adding_a_coalignment_method`.